-THE COLOUR OF INDICATOR IN YOUR LEADER SETUP IS CRUCIAL TO TAKE DETECTION
+THE COLOUR OF YOUR EURO NYMPHING INDICATOR WITHIN YOUR LEADER SETUP IS CRUCIAL TO TAKE DETECTION CHECK FOR PUNCTUATION

 Nymphing is the ‘in thing’ it seems to me that everyone is at it the world over, wherever you find running water, you’ll find an angler nymphing it!

 The basics are simple enough, and you can find out more here.
 You’re using monofilament, nylon or indeed a very, very thin fly line to deliver your nymphs to an area where you expect to find a fish, or two!
 In short, we have a length of line, usually dictated to by the length of the rod, an indicator, your tippet length, your flies, easy?

 Having talked at length about leader set up and how to go about it in other blogs, I thought I’d take the time to highlight a VERY important part of the leader’s construction, the indicator.
 The indicator or sighter which is built into the leader is usually a bright, in-your-face material, and this provides visual cues for any takes as the flies are drifted in the current.
 It seems that most of us automatically pick out a HI-VIZ indicator as we often feel that this is the one that will stick out against most backgrounds, offering us, the angler the ultimate visual aid.

 Like most of us, I often use this as my default; after all, it is often the best option in a whole host of fishing situations.
 Let me talk you through them.
 Flat light and dull days will see this bright material work it’s magic the best; it sticks out like a sore thumb in these conditions.
 For winter fishing, and for use on dull days, this would be my choice of indicator.